BSarmady/PlaneTree.php/README.md

 **Note:** This is a Web UI only dashboard and does not exists in Android and Windows applications.

-**Note:** At the moment only on of each dark and light themes are included in the code as page template.
+**Note:** At the moment only one of each dark and light themes are included in the code as page template.
 More will be added when Paid component is removed from the code.